d2l-ai/d2l-en/chapter_optimization/adam.md

 # Adam
 :label:`sec_adam`

-In the discussions leading up to this chapter we encountered a number of techniquest for efficient optimization.
+In the discussions leading up to this chapter we encountered a number of techniques for efficient optimization.
 Let's recap them in detail here:

 * We saw that :ref:`sec_sgd` is more effective than Gradient Descent when solving optimization problems, e.g. due to its inherent resilience to redundant data.
 * We saw that :ref:`sec_minibatch_sgd` affords significant additional efficiency arising from vectorization, using larger sets of observations in one minibatch.
 This is the key to efficient multi-machine, multi-GPU and overall parallel processing.